kevScheuer/kevScheuer.github.io/_posts/2025-04-16-LaTeX-for-VScode.md

   section](https://github.com/James-Yu/latex-workshop/wiki/Install).

 Once the MacTeX.pkg is downloaded, open it and follow the install instructions.
-**At the *Installation Type* step, select *Customize* and make sure only TeXLive-2025 is selected.** There is no issue installing the other GUI components, but they are functionally being replaced by VS Code so they are not needed.
+**At the `Installation Type` step, select `Customize` and make sure only `TeXLive-2025` is selected.** There is no issue installing the other GUI components, but we will functionally replace them with VS Code, so they aren't needed.

 ## LaTeX on VS Code
 With our LaTeX ready, we now need to get VS Code to work with it.
-The power of VS Code's customization and tools comes from its Extensions Marketplace, which we'll demonstrate how to access now.
+The power of VS Code's customization and tools come from its Extensions Marketplace, which we'll demonstrate how to access now.
 Open the primary side bar (**View > Appearance > Primary Side Bar**), and click the extensions icon.
 From there, enter `James-Yu.latex-workshop` in the search bar, select the result, and click